On sheet metal recognition and unfolding (Part 1)

 I am sure there're many more tools to do the recognition and unfolding job, but I never tried or heard about such their capacities (shame on me).
 The only free package available among all existing options is, of course, FreeCAD with its unfolding algorithm by Ulrich Brammer.

-Unlike SpaceClaim or CAD Processor, FreeCAD (ver.
+Unlike SpaceClaim, FreeCAD (ver.
 0.18) seems to leave possible self-overlappings of a flat pattern undetected.
 However, that's not a big deal, as such verification (based on OpenCascade's Booleans) can easily be added (if someone wishes to contribute that to FreeCAD).
-We will touch some of the nuances of sheet metal processing in the future series of MG.
+We will touch on some of the nuances of sheet metal processing in the future series of MG.

 Sheet metal unfolding in FreeCAD.
 It's not bad at all.

 Unfolding in SpaceClaim becomes available once a part is recognized as sheet metal.
 SpaceClaim allows for identifying certain feature types, such as louvers, bridges, hems, etc. Hence it's quite powerful, although I always struggle a bit with the UI workflow (i.e., which buttons to click in what order).